About the East Midlands Ranger Area Challenge

 Progress

-At the time of writing (March 2023), I have completed 73 of the 76 stations.
-You can see which ones I have done on the map below.
-The project has been halted twice in 2020-21 due to that virus; from March to July 2020 and again from October 2020 to April 2021.
+At the time of writing (February 2024), I completed 76 of the 76 stations.
+The map below shows all of the stations, and clicking on the blue marker shows a photo and the date visited.
+The project was halted twice in 2020-21 due to that virus; from March to July 2020 and again from October 2020 to April 2021.